Biography

 Dr. Yu is highly invested in medical education and serves as an Associate Program Director of the Pediatric Residency Program at UT Southwestern / Children’s Health.
-His areas of focus include bedside teaching, curriculum development, and alumni engagement.
+His areas of focus include bedside teaching, clinical reasoning, and skills development.

 Dr. Yu holds a Bachelor of Science degree in Molecular, Cellular, and Developmental Biology from Yale University.
 He has experience in healthcare consulting.
 He received his M.D. from UT Southwestern Medical School, where he also completed his pediatric residency and served as a Pediatric Chief Resident.